hydrusnetwork/hydrus/docs/database_migration.md

     If the type of OS hasn't changed, you can usually get away with copying the whole install folder.
 If you run from source, however, you _must_ recreate a new install dir with that OS's `git` and then build a new venv.
 Do not try to migrate a source installation folder!

 ??? note "macOS App"
     If you are moving to or from the macOS App, recall that the App cannot store the hydrus db inside it, so the correct 'default' location (i.e. without `--db_dir`), analogous to `install_dir/db` on other installs, is `~/Library/Hydrus`.
-You can always go `file->open->database directory` on any running client to find what it is currently running.
+You can always go `file->open->database directory` on any running client to find out where it is currently running from.

 Boot up your newly assembled client, and if your files or thumbnails are stored outside of `install_folder/db/client_files`, there's a good chance it will complain about them being missing.
 Don't panic!
 Just tell the repair dialog the correct new locations, and it'll stitch itself back together.